alexrobertsonuk/ga4-for-content-designers/docs/user-journeys.md

 1. Create an exploration using the variables and settings below.
 2. Export the data to CSV.
 3. Open the CSV in a spreadsheet tool using comma as the delimiter.
-4. Remove the top rows containing exploration metadata so that the first visible row contains the column headers.
+4. Remove any rows above the column headers so that the first visible row contains the column headers.
 5. Add a new column titled 'Average sessions per user'.
 6. Divide the 'Sessions' column by the 'Total users' column.
 7. To calculate the proportion completing in a single session, divide: